 - Scrub the windows.
 Using your scrub brush and squeegee all-in-one tool, gently scrub at the windows to loosen up grime and dirt.

 - Rinse it off.
-Before the cleaner has an opportunity to dry, you need to spray it down with clean water and squeegee the soap away.
+Before the cleaner has an opportunity to dry, you need to spray it down with clean water and squeeze the soap away.
 If you are cleaning indoor windows, then you may use a spray bottle.
 For those who are cleaning the outside of their windows, you might want to consider spraying them down with a hose.

 Things to Avoid